learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Code_Smells.md

 easily allows code using these attributes to function, it decreases code readability, and if the technique is abused it can easily lead to unnecessarily long code.
 To fix this, refactoring is required.

 ## Refactoring
+Refactoring is a software development practice in which code is rewritten such that no new functionality is actually provided, but the code becomes cleaner and better accommodates future extensions of features.
+While it is generally recommended in software development that code should not be rewritten, but extended (see the [Open/Closed Principle of SOLID](../Development_Process.md#solid-principles), refactoring typically prevents more significant amounts of code rewriting that may be required in the future.

+Many refactoring solutions to code smells are well-established and should be drawn upon once relevant code smells are identified.
+One such solution for the previous example is known as "Introduce Null Object", in which attributes that may be null should be defined over a new "Null" class, which can provide default values when the aforementioned attribute would have previously been null.
+This contains any null checks to the new class, allowing for the removal of if-statements in other code that may cause confusion or excessive code length.
+Furthermore, future code that may deal with the previously temporary field will also no longer need any null checks, as the new class does it for them.
+Thus, refactoring improved both the readability and extendability of the former code.

 ## Categories
+While there may be many different types of code smells, all of them fall into one of five categories which can more easily be identified when writing code.
+The categories are as follows:
+- Bloaters
+- Object-Oriented Abusers
+- Change Preventers
+- Dispensables
+- Couplers

 ## More Info